-Regional Parks protects, restores and stewards these world-class resources.
-Its goals are to:
+Regional Parks works to protect, restore, and steward these world-class resources.
+Our goals are to:

 - Ensure the parks contribute to the ecological function of natural systems throughout the county.

 - Use the parks to inform and inspire visitors about nature and the link between environmental health and personal wellness.